tylertierney/angular-startpage/README.md

 # Customizable Browser Startpage

-Using this as an opportunity to explore more of Angular.
-This app provides an interface that allows users to generate and customize a browser startpage.
+I've been using this project as an opportunity to explore more of Angular, i.e. ng, services, directives, and observables.

+This app provides a simple interface that allows users to generate and customize a browser homepage.

+Users can choose from a number of preset 'bookmarks', change their name, and change whether the bookmark icons are colored.

+All user preferences are stored within the browser's localStorage object.